Is your browser leaking your information to the web?

 The list can be found here:

-And the script that controls it is inside out simple bash script:
+And the script that controls it is inside our simple bash script (host routine):

 Also avoid dubious/unknown browser extensions.
 They can be a royal source of snitching.